§-Quick questions

 What are career and titles?Show answer

-Senenmut held an exceptional accumulation of offices: Chief Steward of Amun (managing the temple estates and revenues at Karnak), Chief Steward of Hatshepsut (managing the royal household), Overseer of Works (responsible for royal construction), Overseer of the Granary, and Tutor to the princess Neferure.
+Senenmut held over 90 titles, an unprecedented accumulation for a non-royal Egyptian official.
+The core roles: Chief Steward of Amun (managing the vast temple estates and revenues at Karnak), Chief Steward of Hatshepsut (managing the royal household), Overseer of Works (responsible for royal construction, including at Deir el-Bahri), Overseer of the Granary, Overseer of the Double Gold House and Double Silver House (the state treasuries), and Tutor to the princess Neferure.
 A statue of Senenmut holding the young Neferure (one of around 25 surviving statues of him) is in the Cairo Museum.

 What is the relationship debate?Show answer

-Senenmut's unusual prominence has prompted speculation about a romantic relationship with Hatshepsut.
-Evidence cited: a graffito at Deir el-Bahri showing a sexual scene between two figures sometimes identified as Hatshepsut and Senenmut; his unique royal favour; his unfinished tomb beneath the queen's funerary precinct.
+Senenmut's unusual prominence has prompted speculation, both ancient and modern, about a romantic relationship with Hatshepsut.
+The evidence cited is entirely circumstantial: a damaged workmen's graffito found near Deir el-Bahri, showing a crude sexual scene between two figures that some interpreters have identified (on contested grounds) as a king-figure and a steward-figure resembling Senenmut; his unique royal favour; and his unfinished tomb dug beneath the queen's own funerary precinct.

 What is disappearance?Show answer